1001hadi/react-sba-books/README.md

 7- create and navigate to book info page with React router when the book clicked

 8- Fetch and display that Book is info for the user

+## Create Favorite books page

+9- Display user favorites books in favorite page
+10- style it with css